lobachevzky/Project3-CUDA-Path-Tracer/README.md

 **Optimization** Instead of having a color array whose length is a multiple of the number of pixels, it would be possible for the color array to have as many elements as pixels if we averaged the colors in place.
 For example, in the current system, if we antialias x4, then indices [0, 1, 2, 3] in the color array are reserved for pixel 0.
 Separate colors are assigned to each of these indices and then averaged in the "final gather" step (in which colors are actually assigned to `dev_image`, the image object).
 Instead, we could simply add the colors together in index 0 as they are assigned.

 One drawback of this approach is that multiple threads would be writing to the same global address in memory (index 0 in our example).
-Consequently, some kind of synchronization would be required to prevent race conditions.
+Conseque ntly, some kind of synchronization would be required to prevent race conditions.
 This is no slower than the current approach, which synchronously adds the separate colors in the final gather step.

 Another space optimization would be to eliminate the "final gather" step by writing directly to the `dev_image` array.
 This would be possible given the previous optimization.